Aggregate and visualize

 Aggregating

-individual cases.
-This requires grouping linelist data in the form of
+cases.
+This requires grouping linelist data into incidence data.
+The incidence2

-package offers an essential function, called
+package offers a useful function called

 incidence2::incidence()

-, for grouping case data, usually
+for grouping case data, usually

 provided below demonstrates the creation of an